mikessh/vdjtools-doc/sphinx/input.rst

 `IMGT/HighV-QUEST <http://www.imgt.org/IMGTindex/IMGTHighV-QUEST.html>`__ web server.

-Please refer to the official `documentation <http://www.imgt.org/HighV-QUEST/help.action?section=doc>`__ to see the description of more than a hundred of output columns present in the original output file.
+Please refer to the official `documentation <http://www.imgt.org/HighV-QUEST/help.action?section=doc>`__ to see the description of output files and their formats.

 .. tip::
     The output for each submission consists of several files and only